FormidableLabs/builder/README.md

   --builderrc: Path to builder config file (default: `.builderrc`)

-  --quiet: Silence logging

-  --log-level: Level to log at (`info`, `warn`, `error`, `none`)

-  --env: JSON string of environment variables to add to process

-  --env-path: JSON file path of environment variables to add to process

 Flags: run

-  --expand-archetype: Expand occurences of `node_modules/<archetype>` with full path (default: `false`)

   --tries: Number of times to attempt a task (default: `1`)